-There are no changes in the constitutional documents of the Company during the Year.
+There is no change in the constitutional documents of the Company during the Year.
 The latest version of the articles of association of the Company is posted on the websites of the Company and the Stock Exchange.

-Hong Kong, 26 March 2021
+Hong Kong, 25 March 2022